RLPoulin/Audiobooks/README.md

 # Audiobooks
 My audiobook collection manager.

+## Hi!
+If anybody randomly stumbles upon this project, please feel free to contact me with any suggestion, criticism, or tip!

 ## Description
 This is a personal project to learn to work with databases, create a UI, use web APIs, and use git while practicing Python out of the workplace.